Growing Figs in the Southeast

 Figs really do not need pruning.
 In fact, figs produce best with little or no pruning.
-As far as training (modifying tree shape for maximized production), two main training systems are used: The single-trunk system, in which trees are trained to have 1 main trunk and 2 vase-shaped branch structures, should only be used in the very deep South where freezing weather is not a problem.
-The other system, the multi-trunked bush, is by far the most popular and the best for southern growers.
+As far as training (modifying tree shape for maximized production), two main training systems are used: The single-trunk system, in which trees are trained to have one main trunk and two vase-shaped branch structures, should only be used in the very deep South where freezing weather is not a problem.
+The other system, the multi-trunked bush, is by far the most popular and the best for Southern growers.
 This system keeps the crop more accessible and makes the trees less vulnerable (than single-trunk trees) to severe, killing freezes.

 Fig Thinning and Harvesting

 Along the Gulf Coast, most figs produce parthenocarpic fruit (fruit produced without pollination).
 Parthenocarpic fruit is very sensitive to stress.
 Thinning is not required because overproduction causes stress and the tree thins itself.